-12. Fair value measurement of financial instruments
+12. Fair value measurements of Financial Instruments

 This note provides an update on the judgements and estimates made by the group in determining the fair values of the financial instruments since the last annual financial report.

 Valuation processes and fair values of other financial instruments